worldzhao/rush-monorepo-example/README.md

 # Monorepo Supported By Rush and PNPM

-> keywords: Monorepo/Rush/PNPM/React/Umi/TSDX
+> keywords: Monorepo/Rush/PNPM/React/CRA/UmiJS/TSDX

 ## Features

-- good structures
+- Structures
   - apps
   - features: Packages that do not need to be released, only reused in this Monorepo.
-  - packages:Packages that need to be released.
+  - packages: Packages that need to be released.
+- CRA and Umi app example
-- Eslint/Prettier integrated (auto fix only work with VSCode)
+- ESlint/Prettier integrated (auto fix only work with VSCode)
-- git hooks: commit-msg and pre-commit with Rush autoinstallers
+- Git hooks: commit-msg and pre-commit with Rush autoinstallers
-- solve the Rush `succeeded with warnings` problem
+- Solve the Rush `succeeded with warnings` problem
-- support PNPM workspace
+- Support PNPM workspace

 ## Quick Start